 Interesting name, and here we have another Japanese knife.
 It even looks similar to the Santoku.
 However, it serves different purposes: the Nakiri Bocho is mainly used for cutting the vegetables.
 So for all the vegans, this is your choice.
 You can also use vegetable dicer for quick cooking.

-The knife has a thin and wide blade and squared-off tips.
+The knife has a thin blade and squared-off tips.
 It is straight and that’s why it’s able to cut through prolonged-sized vegetables, such as carrots, eggplants, zucchini and so on.

-It will help you to make perfect thin slices of any vegetable you didn’t even think it’s possible.
+It will make the tiniest and thinnest slices possible.
 But generally, it’s good for slicing any vegetables, for example, tomatoes.

 11. The Fillet Knife